Facilities & Building Use

 Interested in using a space at Steele High School after hours?
 Please check the following calendars for possible conflicts before you complete the online Building Use Permit above!
 Note: Not all high school athletic practices and events are listed on the calendars below.

-On July 17, 2023, the Amherst Village Exempted School District’s Board of Education voted to place a 2.5-mill replacement of the district’s existing Continuous Permanent Improvement (PI) levy on the November 7th General Election ballot.
-If approved, the levy will fund the plan to address Amherst Schools’ most pressing facilities needs: Replacing our aging transportation garage and fixing our outdoor athletic facilities.
+On November 7, 2023, the communities that make up the Amherst School District approved a 2.5-mill replacement of the district’s existing Continuous Permanent Improvement (PI) levy.
+The levy will fund the replacement of our aging transportation garage and help update some of our outdoor athletic facilities.

 Transportation